ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ## Final Thoughts

-IPython is basically Jupyter notebooks without the web interface.
+Jupyter Notebooks without the web interface.
 I like it.